Agonist vs Antagonist Drugs for Addiction Treatment

 3. Stabilizes Mood

-Agonist drug therapy helps to stabilize mood swings that often arise during detox, withdrawal, and addiction recovery.
+Agonist drug therapy stabilizes mood swings that arise during detox, withdrawal, and addiction recovery.

 4. Decreases the Risk of Overdose